Skip to main content

 SSL Certificates

 Transport Layer Security (TLS) is the successor to Secure Sockets Layer (SSL) protocol.
 SSL is a cryptographic protocol designed to secure communication between two parties.
-It is implemented on top of an existing protocol, such as HTTP or TCP, to provide an additional layer of security by establishing a connection through a TLS handshake and encrypting data transmission.
+It is implemented on top of an existing protocol, such as HTTP or TCP.
+It provides an additional layer of security by establishing a connection through a TLS handshake and encrypting data transmission.

 TLS Handshake for TLS v1.2 and TLS v1.3